Kriegsspiel: Order of play

 The umpire establishes the scenario of the game.
 He decides what the tactical objectives of the respective teams are, what troops they are provided with and how those troops are initially deployed on the battlefield.
 The umpire will then assign each team the appropriate troop pieces for their units.
 If there are multiple players in a team, the teammates will divide control of their troops and establish a hierarchy of command in a way that should resemble Prussian military doctrine, subject to the umpire's approval.

 Players do not speak to each other.
 Instead, they communicate with their teammates and the umpire through written messages.
 This is so that the enemy team cannot hear their plans.
 This is also so that the umpire can delay or block messages if he feels the circumstances on the battlefield warrant it.
-In the early 19th century, officers in the field communicated over long distances through messengers (there was no radio in those days).
+In the early 19th century, officers in the field communicated over long distances through messengers.
+There was no radio in those days.
 Messengers needed time to reach the recipient, and could be delayed or intercepted by the enemy.
 The umpire can simulate this problem by holding on to a player's message for a round or two before giving it to the recipient, never giving it, or even give it to the enemy.

-Likewise, the players command their imaginary troops through written orders, which they submit to the umpire.
+Likewise, the players command their imaginary troops through written orders which they submit to the umpire.
 The players are not allowed to manipulate the pieces on the map themselves — that is for the umpire to do.
 The umpire will move the pieces across the map according to how he judges the imaginary troops would interpret and execute the players' orders.

 The umpire places pieces on the map only for troops which he judges are visible to both sides.
 If a unit disappears from the enemy army's line of sight, the umpire will remove the piece from the map and keep it aside.
-Naturally, this means the participants must keep a mental track of the positions of troops whose pieces are not on the map.
+This means the participants must keep a mental track of the positions of troops whose pieces are not on the map.

 The players themselves may be represented on the battlefield with pieces that represent officers and their bodyguards.
 The positions of the officers on the battlefield affects how the players can communicate with each other and the troops.
 Officers can be slain in battle like any other soldier, and if that happens the player ceases to participate in the game.

 The course of the game is divided into turns, which are executed simultaneously for both sides.
 A turn represents two minutes of time.
-Thus, in a turn the troops can perform as many actions as they realistically could in two minutes of time, and Reisswitz's manual provides some guidelines.
+In a turn the troops can perform as many actions as they realistically could in two minutes of time, and Reisswitz's manual provides some guidelines.
 There is, for instance, a table which lists movement rates for the various troop types under different conditions, e.g. in a turn, a cavalry squadron can move 400 paces over open ground, 250 paces through light forest, and 100 paces up inclines.